-- 15. For Pembrokeshire County Council, Local Development Plan 1 recognises the importance of the historic environment in Policy GN.38 Protection and Enhancement of the Historic Environment: 'Development that affects sites and landscapes of architectural and/or historical merit or archaeological importance, or their setting, will only be permitted where it can be demonstrated that it would protect or enhance their character and integrity. - 16.
-A summary of relevant national legislation policy and guidance and their main implications can be found in Appendix 1 Relevant Legislation and Policy Requirements. - 17.
+- where possible enhanced'.
+Further information on the historic environment is given in the 'Historic Environment' section. - 13.
+For Pembrokeshire County Council, Local Development Plan 1 recognises the importance of the historic environment in Policy GN.38 Protection and Enhancement of the Historic Environment: 'Development that affects sites and landscapes of architectural and/or historical merit or archaeological importance, or their setting, will only be permitted where it can be demonstrated that it would protect or enhance their character and integrity. - 14.
+A summary of relevant national legislation policy and guidance and their main implications can be found in Appendix 1 Relevant Legislation and Policy Requirements. - 15.
 Detailed data on the archaeology within Pembrokeshire is held within the regional Historic Environment Record and is available on request from Dyfed Archaeological Trust.
-Early consultation is advisable as the needs of development and archaeological preservation are best reconciled at an early stage. - 18.
+Early consultation is advisable as the needs of development and archaeological preservation are best reconciled at an early stage. - 16.
 In their own interests applicants are encouraged to assess the impact of their proposals on archaeological sites by consulting with Dyfed Archaeological Trust Development Management (DAT-DM) during the preplanning stages.
-Guided by information and advice, sympathetic designs can be prepared, which are intended to protect archaeological interests without incurring potentially high costs in carrying out archaeological work. - 19.
-Applicants should take into account archaeological considerations and should discuss preliminary plans with the relevant planning authority at an early stage prior to submitting a planning application. - 20.
+Guided by information and advice, sympathetic designs can be prepared, which are intended to protect archaeological interests without incurring potentially high costs in carrying out archaeological work. - 17.
+Applicants should take into account archaeological considerations and should discuss preliminary plans with the relevant planning authority at an early stage prior to submitting a planning application. - 18.
 Once detailed designs have been prepared and finance arranged, flexibility and archaeological mitigation become more difficult to consider.

 Developers who do not consider historic environment issues at an early stage can be faced with unexpected discoveries, delay and expense during the course of development.
 Managing this risk through obtaining early advice is considered vital to all parties concerned in the planning process.